diginsight/smartcache/HOWTO - Leverage age sensitive data management to boost application performance.md

 In case the `required age` is not compatible with the creation date of the corresponding cache entry, the data is loaded from the remote location (__cache miss__) and the cache entry is updated.<br>

 In `common caching systems`, the __cache entries lifetime is defined at startup__ (or cache entry set time) __and it cannot be changed across different calls__.<br> __A cache hit or a cache miss is determined by the static cache entry lifetime__.<br>
-With `Common.SmartCache` the cache entry lifetime may be indefinite, and a __cache hit or a cache miss is determined by the `required age`, provided by the developer, at every single call__, depending on the application need.<br>
+With `Diginsight.SmartCache` the cache entry lifetime may be indefinite, and a __cache hit or a cache miss is determined by the `required age`, provided by the developer, at every single call__, depending on the application need.<br>

 # USE CASES
-`Common.SmartCache` can be used with the following type of data:
+`Diginsight.SmartCache` can be used with the following type of data:
 - data that is __not frequently updated__ (eg. configuration data or static data)
 - data that is __updated more frequently__ (eg. user profile or user permissions)
 - data that is __updated very frequently__ (eg. notifications, messages or real time data)